 |VAT: no change in registration and deregistration thresholds

-– the taxable turnover threshold that determines whether a person must be registered for VAT will remain at £85,000;
+– the taxable turnover threshold that determines whether a person may apply for deregistration will remain at £83,000;

 VAT: treatment of vouchers from 1 January 2019

 The legislation provides for the VAT treatment of vouchers issued on or after 1 January 2019.
 It affects only vouchers for which a payment has been made and which will be used to buy something.
 It does not apply to vouchers issued before 1 January 2019, for which existing rules will continue to apply.